What is an unstructured suit? (Is it right for you?)

 The absence of the jacket lining is the most noticeable difference between a structured and an unstructured suit.
 While the lining doesn’t have the same impact on the suit’s drape as the canvas might have, it certainly has an impact on how breathable the jacket is.

 But similar to our discussion on canvas, the amount of lining coverage on an unstructured suit jacket varies by manufacturer.
 Here at BE, we use what’s called a “1/8 lining” or a “butterfly lining.”
-This means that the lining is only around the upper back and around the arm hole because we want our jackets to still have a little protection from sweat, and such that it can slide around on your shoulders when you’re putting the coat on.
+This means that the lining is only around the upper back and around the arm hole.
+We want our jackets to still have a little protection from sweat, and such that it can slide around on your shoulders.
+This is important when you’re putting the coat on.
 The resulting shape resembles a butterfly, hence the name.

 [By the way, jacket sleeves are always fully lined.
 Without lining in the sleeves, the jacket cloth would stick to your shirt sleeves causing all sorts of aggravation!]